-Ashland has used the proceeds of the Valvoline senior unsecured notes to repay outstanding borrowings of Ashland under its senior unsecured credit facilities.
-Ashland intends to use the net proceeds received from the Valvoline senior term loans primarily to repay other existing debt of Ashland.
-In the event that Ashland expects the Valvoline IPO to result in net proceeds in excess of \$500 million, Ashland would cause Valvoline to incur certain short-term indebtedness in the amount of such excess immediately prior to the closing of the IPO and use these proceeds to repay existing debt of Ashland.
+Ashland intends to use the net proceeds received from the Valvoline senior term loans and the Valvoline senior unsecured notes primarily to repay existing debt of Ashland.
+In addition, Valvoline may incur certain short-term indebtedness immediately prior to the IPO (which may be in lieu of, or in addition to, the proceeds drawn from the Valvoline senior term loans) and transfer the net proceeds thereof to Ashland, in which case Ashland would use the net proceeds thereof to repay existing debt of Ashland.
 The net proceeds of the Valvoline debt financings will be transferred to Ashland through intercompany transfers.

-Ashland expects that if the IPO is completed and Valvoline obtains \$500 million or more of net IPO proceeds, then Valvoline will use these IPO proceeds primarily to repay any such Valvoline short-term indebtedness in full and to reduce Valvoline's obligations under its senior secured term loan facility such that there will be no more than \$375 million outstanding under the senior secured term loan facility and no borrowings outstanding under any such Valvoline short-term indebtedness.
-Ashland expects that if the IPO is completed and Valvoline obtains less than \$500 million of net IPO proceeds, Valvoline will use these IPO proceeds primarily to reduce Valvoline's obligations under its senior secured term loan facility (with a dollar-for-dollar reduction in the amount of Valvoline debt repayment based on the amount of net IPO proceeds less than \$500 million).
-Any remaining IPO proceeds, such as overallotment proceeds, will be used by Valvoline for general corporate purposes.
+Ashland expects that if the IPO is completed, Valvoline will use \$ million of the net proceeds of the IPO to repay any such Valvoline short-term indebtedness in full and to reduce Valvoline's obligations under its senior secured term loan facility such that there will be no more than \$ million outstanding under the secured term loan facility and no borrowings outstanding under any such Valvoline short-term indebtedness.
+Any remaining IPO proceeds will be used by Valvoline for general corporate purposes.